d2alphame/spinner/README.md

 + when status is absent, it defaults to `200 OK`
 + A `Content-Type` header is automatically added and its value depends on the return value.

+When the return value is a json object or array, Content-Type is `application/json`.
+When it's html, the Content-Type is `text/html`, and `text/pain` when it's plain text.